alinbasuljevic/Supreme-In-Store-Sign-Up-Script/README.md

 In order for the script to work, you must create a billing profile first.
 It prompts you through the creation process once you start the script.

+Script should run on both Windows and MacOS as long as you have Python 3 and the corresponding libraries installed.